oschl-git/jecna-wa-certificates/answers/ADFo.md

 - Which of the following statements best describe Navigation Menu as a Shared Component?

 	**A list of links that enables users to navigate the pages in an application.
 Only supported in applications using the Universal Theme - 42.**

+- Which of the following statements best describe Navigation Bar Entries as a Shared Component?

+	**Offer users a simple navigation path for moving between pages in an application.
+Entries can display as a link from an image or text.**

 ---